influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/microsoftteams.md

 #### `channelurl`

-Set your Microsoft Team webhook URL to send messages and alerts.
+Specify the Microsoft Team webhook URL to send messages and alerts.

 #### `global`